Naef Scholars Last Lecture

 St. James Cathedral Hall, 804 9th Ave.

 Free and open to students, staff, faculty and members of the community ages 12 and over, this three-hour workshop is an opportunity to role-play a month in the lives of low-income families; meet others who care about the issue; and explore the impact of poverty on our community.
-Pre-registration by visiting Poverty Worskhop is highly encouraged; walk-in participants will be accommodated as space allows.
+Pre-registration by visiting Poverty Workshop is highly encouraged; walk-in participants will be accommodated as space allows.
 Co-sponsored by the School of Theology and Ministry Faith and Family Homelessness Project.
-For more information, contact Hannah Hunthausen at email@example.com or 296-6954.
+For more information, contact Hannah Hunthausen at firstname.lastname@example.org or 296-6954.